 Orthopaedic Department

 The Trauma and Orthopaedic department provide a range of services, including the fracture clinic and plaster services, as well treating patients with soft tissue injuries.
-The orthopaedic fund is used to help acquire new state of the art equipment that wouldn’t normally be available through the NHS.
-The fund will also be used to improve patient areas, including the fracture clinic waiting room and treatment rooms.
+The orthopaedic fund is used to help buy new state of the art equipment that wouldn’t normally be available through the NHS.
+The fund is also used to improve patient areas, including the fracture clinic waiting room and treatment rooms.

 Integrated Critical Care Unit (ICCU)

-Our critical care units look after patients who are seriously unwell, providing high dependency or intensive care depending on the needs of the patient.
-We have a 6 bed Intensive Care Unit (ICU) in South Tyneside Hospital and a 16 bed Integrated Critical Care Unit (ICCU) in Sunderland Royal Hospital.
+Our critical care units look after patients who are seriously ill, providing high dependency or intensive care depending on the needs of the patient.
+We have a 6 bed Intensive Care Unit in South Tyneside Hospital and a 16 bed unit in Sunderland Royal Hospital.

 Sunderland Eye Infirmary